 Feeding - Forage

-Forage should form the basis of any horse’s diet and this is because they have evolved to chew for up to 18 hours a day.
+Forage should form the basis of any horse’s diet as they have evolved to chew for up to 18 hours a day.
 It is really important to provide enough forage to help satisfy their behavioural needs, especially during winter when grass may not be readily available, or turnout time may be restricted.
-Forage also helps to keep the horse warm acting as an in-built heating system by creating heat as it breaks down in the digestive system.
+Forage also helps to keep the horse warm acting as an in-built heating system by creating heat as it breaks down the fibre in the digestive system.

 Feeding in the Field